fancellu/play-sttp-examples/README.md

 ## Tor

-By default the socks proxy is not used, look inside application.conf
+By default the socks proxy is not used, look inside application.conf, and change socksport and proxyEnabled

 (localhost/9050 is for the Tor standalone socks proxy, 9150 if you rely on the Tor browser proxy)

+Don't point your browser at localhost:9050 or 9150, or you'll be talking to the Tor Proxy and getting warnings like "this is a SOCKs proxy, not an HTTP proxy"

 How to install Tor and create Tor hidden service on Windows